thice14/SuperPy/README.md

 SuperPy is written in Python.

-This usage guide aims to briefly explain the features of each individual module and how to use the script as a whole.
+This usage guide aims to briefly explain the features of this CLI and how to use it.
 In each section below you will find examples of possible command line input.

-All input for the registration of buys and sells and the changes of stock in time are stored in CSV files, knowingly:
+All input for the registration of purchases and sales, and the changes in the inventory in time, are stored in CSV files, knowingly:
 - bought.csv
 - inventory.csv
 - sold.csv